Pyengana

 Pyengana is a village in north-east Tasmania, Australia.
 It is part of the Break O'Day Council administrative region, with less than 1% in the Dorset LGA.
-The regional centre is St Helens which is approximately 27 kilometres to the east.
+The regional centre is St Helens which is approximately 27 km to the east.
 Pyengana is a rural farming region with a number of natural and historical heritage sites.

 History

 Permanent settlement commenced around 1875 with pioneering settlers such as George and Margaret Cotton who raised a family of nine children at the property they called St Columba.

 Georges River Post Office opened on 1 December 1885 and was renamed Pyengana in 1888.

 The area had several tin mines such as the Anchor Tin Mine and Battery situated in the Pyengana Pass.